-Judgement has been applied in selecting the accounting policy to designate assets at fair value through profit or loss upon initial recognition.
+Judgement has been applied in the classification and measurement of financial assets.
 This policy has a significant impact on the amounts disclosed in the financial statements.

 There are no material assumptions or major sources of estimation uncertainty that have a significant risk of causing material adjustments to the carrying amounts of scheme assets at year end.
-Asset values are subject to variation due to market fluctuations.
+Investment asset values are subject to variation due to market fluctuations.
+Receivables have been valued in accordance with NZ IFRS 9.
+Under this standard the scheme has adopted the simplified expected credit loss model.